kevinguebert/kevinguebert.github.io/src/pages/2018/05/2018-05-07-dont-cater-to-your-negative-users-2.md

 path: "/2018/05/07/dont-cater-to-your-negative-users-2"
 date: "2018-05-08T00:16:00.000Z"
 tags: ["The Power of Moments","Books"]
-excerpt: "> "Research has shown, again and again, that we tend to obsess about problems and negative information...Negative feedback packs a heavier punch than positive; we obsess about 1 negative comment in a..."
+excerpt: "> 'Research has shown, again and again, that we tend to obsess about problems and negative information...Negative feedback packs a heavier punch than positive; we obsess about 1 negative comment in a..."
 ---

 > "Research has shown, again and again, that we tend to obsess about problems and negative information...Negative feedback packs a heavier punch than positive; we obsess about 1 negative comment in a collection of 10 supportive ones."
 (60)